lauramayfox/double-dice/README.md

 I chose to use color throughout the game to indicate whether the player has rolled a double by displaying green, or if it's not a double, red.
 The user plays for as long as they wish, with an exit option at any stage throughout the game play.
 If the player hits a new high score of all time, a message will display at the end of the game to indicate they have achieved a new high score.
 <img src="/assets/images/gameplay.jpg">

+## Google Sheet

+The highest score data is saved externally to this google sheet <a href="https://docs.google.com/spreadsheets/d/1Si_b5sxEleqx4J-tKZkqhL6v2lEsdA4Tp2kw4fLhRxk/edit#gid=0" target="_blank">here.</a> This updates whenever a player beats the current highest score set by any player of the game.

 # Testing

 ## Manual Testing